This Sustainable Body Care Celebrates The Outdoor Lifestyle

 You’re reading an On-Site Shopping story — meaning you can browse, add to cart, and actually purchase the product recommendations featured below without leaving Refinery29.
 To learn more about our new native checkout feature, click here.

 If you could bottle the sunshine of the California coast and infuse it into a beauty brand, you would get Bathing Culture.
 The sustainable body care company that (appropriately) launched on Earth Day in 2016 was founded by childhood buddies and outdoor enthusiasts Spencer Arnold and Tim Hollinger, who started out hand-making soap as a respite from office-bound day jobs in their hometown of San Francisco.
-Fast-forward to today, and the brand has caught the attention of Goop and Huckberry, among other specialty retailers.
+Fast-forward to today, and the brand has caught the attention of Goop and Huckberry among other specialty retailers.

 Advertisement

-Bathing Culture's origin story is one that celebrates both a love of the outdoors, and a love of washing the outdoors off your body at the end of a long day.
+Bathing Culture's origin story is one that celebrates both a love of the outdoors and a love of washing the outdoors off your body at the end of a long day.
 (According to Arnold and Hollinger, the duo had a long-standing joke about never being able to get squeaky clean after a day of biking and trekking around Northern California.)
-Enter: A brand that didn't take itself too seriously, but used organic, biodegradable, plant-based ingredients to create effective soaps that evoked the distinct scents of mountains and beaches that they frequented.
+Enter: A brand that doesn't take itself too seriously but uses organic, biodegradable, plant-based ingredients to create effective soaps that evoked the distinct scents of mountains and beaches that they frequented.

 The curated assortment of products — which includes a nourishing multipurpose oil, refreshing hand sanitizer, bath salts, and more — are all made with the same rainbow-infused juju that makes these body products a veritable experience.
 (Seriously — when I use this body wash, I can picture myself in the movie of my life, dancing in a fresh summer rain shower.)
 Below, I'm outlining my personal Bathing Culture faves — and why they've earned a permanent spot in my body care routine.

 Bathing Culture's hero product is a modern classic for a reason; the woodsy-herbal Cathedral Grove scent invigorates the senses, and the non-stripping formula is packed with good-for-your-skin ingredients like aloe juice, olive oil, and shea butter.
 Plus, the refillable bottles are a stunning example of making sustainable practices an easy part of your personal care routine.
-If you're not ready to commit to the 16oz refillable glass bottle, Bathing Culture also makes an 8oz bottle from 100% recycled PET plastic (pictured above).
+If you're not ready to commit to the 16-ounce refillable glass bottle, Bathing Culture also makes an 8-ounce bottle from 100% recycled PET plastic (pictured above).
 You can also find an IRL refill station at select boutiques nationwide.

 Advertisement